ex0dus-0x/ex0dus-0x.github.io/_posts/2018-09-26-system-call-sequencing-ids.md

 Every security researcher / pentester is familiar with `strace`.
 It creates a tracer and tracee process, and utilizes `ptrace` in order to halt the tracee process in kernelspace when entering/exiting a system call, enabling the tracer to examine the contents of the syscall.
 This is a beautiful tool for IDSes, because we are able to actually grab a sequence of system calls of a process in order to determine if anomalous behavior is present.

-But now, this is where we come across a problem. `strace` output is just a bunch of random jargon!
+But now, this is where we come across a problem. `strace` output is raw and disorganized!
 In fact, a great deal of the actual `strace` source code is just logic on how to print system call information to `stderr` (IDK why it's not `stdout`).
 This now presents a problem with sequencing.
 How can we create reliable representations of `strace` that can be plugged into an intrusion detection system to create reliable anomaly models?

 ## The Approach